RivenSkaye/ZweiBot/README.md

 for the bot in order to have a solid base to work off of.

 The goal for Zwei is to be a fully featured bot to suit all basic server needs.
+She's there as a support for mods and admins, sending people to Lost Blue if they misbehave (banning them), or just temporarily removing them from the server.
-She aims to be able to help people set up a server by changing channel topics, setting permissions, managing roles and making it easier to create or delete them, as well as setting a color for them.
-Changing nicknames when the display name isn't what the rules would like to see or allow, kick and ban members that violate server rules, help make announcements through a central place, mention roles in certain contexts where a role should not be mentionable for everyone, as well as making sure that this system won't be abused by users to make these mentions unnecessarily.
-Delete and purge messages from the history if stuff happens that shouldn't remain and providing an easy way of muting / deafening / moving members when they misbehave in a voice channel.

-All in all, Zwei's core modules exist to make server management and moderation as easy as possible, with a few bonuses.
+In the near future, she'll also aim to help people set up a server by allowing them easy channel and role creation, editing their settings, etc.
+Besides that, she'll also offer changing nicknames when the display name isn't what the rules would allow and she'd be happy to help make announcements through a central place, mention roles in certain contexts where a role should not be mentionable for everyone, as well as making sure that this system won't be abused by users to make these mentions unnecessarily.
+All in all, Zwei's core modules exist to make server management and moderation as easy as possible.

-## The Bonus Features

-As with a lot of bots, Zwei is a project of passion and thus some extra features are added to her arsenal of commands.

-Zwei will have a set of extra features, like action and reaction GIFs, reminders, repeating messages and following RSS feeds.
-Naturally a list will be made and updated here as these features get implemented.
+_Other public features are yet to be determined and up to the whims of the devs._

 # Owner-only Features